-- For oiling your scalp, make sure to massage the oil into your scalp, in circular motions for about 5 minutes (if you can do it for longer, that’s even better!
-My arms usually get really tired after five minutes though lol).
+- For oiling your scalp, make sure to massage the oil into your scalp, in circular motions for at least 5 minutes.
 Massaging your scalp has been shown to promote hair growth and make the hair that does grow, to grow in thicker.

 - For the ends of your hair, rub the oil in the palms of your hand and coat the ends of your hair thoroughly.

 Scalp care is so, SO underrated!
-If you want your hair to grow long and healthy, then you need to make sure you are taking care of your scalp.
+If you want to grow your hair faster at home and naturally, then you need to make sure you are taking care of your scalp.

-Your hair is growing out of your scalp, so if you don’t give it the love you give the rest of your hair, then your hair won’t even be able to grow as healthy as it could be in the first place.
+Your hair is growing out of your scalp, so if you don’t give it the love you give the rest of your hair, then your hair won’t be able to grow as healthy as it could.

 How to Take Care of Your Scalp